 What’s the book like?

 2001: A Space Odyssey may be Clarke’s most familiar novel (aided by Stanley Kubrick’s film adaptation), but many readers put Rendezvous with Rama up there as one of his best works.
-It’s ‘hard science fiction’, i.e., it may be set in the future but is true to scientific realism.
+As hard science fiction it’s set in the future but true to scientific realism.

 Aside from a few interjections from the boffins on Earth and other planets, the action takes place on Rama, the alien craft.

 At first, this seems to be a massive but lifeless cylinder spinning through deep space.
 But as the astronauts inspect and interact with it, it comes to life in strange and unexpected ways.
 How Rama works is really what the book is about, and to be fair, it’s pretty fascinating.